Roshannair24/oCommerce-app/README.md

 #### Quick add

-- Failed requests and double clicks are not handled.
+- Failed requests, page reloading and double clicks are not handled.

+#### Variant wise states

+- Variant wise state not handled.